-You will need to have some information on hand to locate the correct report.
+You will need to have some information on hand to find the right report, if you don’t mind.
 This may include:

 What Is the First Step to Obtaining My Car Accident Report?

 To learn how to get a car accident report, you first need to know who filed it.
-For example, the City of Fort Lauderdale does not have access to reports from the Broward Sheriff’s Office, or vice versa.
+For example, the City of Fort Lauderdale cannot access reports from the Broward Sheriff’s Office or vice versa.
 You need to know which agency responded to your accident or which department you called to file the report.